Hunhu/Ubuntu in the Traditional Thought of Southern Africa

 - Ramose, M.B.
 1999.
 African Philosophy through Ubuntu.
 Harare: Mond Books.

 - A thorough discussion on the nature and character of ubuntu

 - Ramose, M.B.
 2007.
 “But Hans Kelsen was not born in Africa: A reply to Metz.”
 South African Journal of Philosophy, 26(4), pp. 347-355

-Ramose’s response on Thaddeus Metz’s claim that African ethics lack a basic norm
+- Ramose’s response to Thaddeus Metz’s claim that African ethics lack a basic norm

 - Ramose, M.B.
 2014b.
 “Ubuntu: Affirming Right and Seeking Remedies in South Africa.”
 In: L Praeg and S Magadla (Eds.).
 Ubuntu: Curating the Archive (pp. 121-1346).
 Scottsville: University of KwaZulu Natal Press

 - A discussion of Ubuntu as affirming right and wrong in South Africa